-Veena Graff, MD, MS is an Assistant Professor in the Department of Anesthesiology & Critical Care at the University of Pennsylvania Perelman School of Medicine.
-She is a CPORT (Center for Perioperative Outcomes Research and Transformation) scholar focusing on perioperative health services research, from the viewpoint of the patient.
+Veena Graff, MD, MS is an Assistant Professor in the Department of Anesthesiology & Critical Care at the Perelman School of Medicine at the University of Pennsylvania.
+She is a CPORT (Center for Perioperative Outcomes Research and Transformation) scholar focusing on perioperative health services research from the viewpoint of the patient.

 Dr. Graff is board-certified in both anesthesiology and pain medicine.
 She received her MS from Purdue University and her MD from Indiana University School of Medicine.
 She completed both her anesthesiology residency and pain medicine fellowship at the University of Vermont Medical Center.